Knowtie/UnityUtilities/GameDataIO/readme.md

 # Converters

+Converters are used by **GameDataIO.ConvertText<>** to transform string data into an object of a specific type.

-You can create your own dictionary of converters, or modify any default ones.
-But for every property in your object needs to have all of it's data in a single tab delimited value in your conversion file.
+You can create your own dictionary of converters or modify or add to the default ones.
+For every property in your object needs to have all of it's data in a single tab delimited value in your conversion file.
 For example, suppose you want to convert Vector3 data.
 Inside the cell of your spreadsheet, you'd specify 3 numbers delimited by commas ... ==>1,2,3<== The default converters don't have a Vector3 converter, but this is how you could do it.

     var CONVERTERS = GameDataIO.GetDefaultConverters();
     CONVERTERS.Add(typeof(Vector3),delegate( string aString ) {